The Major Events and Markets EOI process for the 2021/22 season is now closed.

 Application and assessment timeline 2021/22

 EOI closes: Friday 11 December 2020 at 5 pm

 Can I apply outside this process?

 Yes, events can be considered outside this process.
-However, this process forms the basis for Council’s events calendar and therefore availability may be limited.
+However, this process forms the basis for the Council’s events calendar and therefore availability may be limited.
 Allow three months for assessment of major event applications outside the EOI process.

 Assessment on additional events will occur after this EOI process is complete and therefore is likely to begin in the April following the EOI process.

 Please note that no long term markets will be assessed outside this process.